vtex-apps/render-runtime/docs/README.md

 ### `account`

-A _string_ with the name of the account.
+A _string_ with the account name of the store.

 **Example value:**
 `"storecomponents"`